 Another challenge is the need for seamless integration with other public transit modes.
 In many cities, ferries operate as standalone services, making it difficult for passengers to combine them with buses, trains, or bike-sharing programs.
 To address this, transit agencies are working to create more integrated systems that allow for smooth transfers and real-time information sharing.
 For example, some cities have introduced unified fare systems that allow passengers to use a single card or app for multiple modes of transportation, including ferries.

 Funding is also a critical issue for many ferry systems.
 While some cities have successfully secured public and private investment to expand their ferry networks, others struggle to maintain existing services due to budget constraints.
-To overcome this, governments and transit authorities are exploring innovative financing models, such as public-private partnerships and congestion pricing, to ensure that ferry systems remain viable and accessible.
+To overcome this, governments and transit authorities are exploring innovative financing models, such as public-private partnerships and congestion pricing.
+The structural challenges look similar elsewhere — many of the obstacles to public transportation adoption in developing cities (capital constraints, fragmented governance, limited fare-recovery ratios) apply to ferry systems with even greater intensity because of the higher per-unit infrastructure cost.

 The Future of Ferries in Public Transportation